 Pour the Spiced Pumpkin Martini into the glass and ENJOY!

-Pumpkin spice, vodka, Fall, sipping drinks and friends.
+Pumpkin spice, vodka, Fall, sipping drinks, and friends.
 What a combination for a relaxing, enjoyable evening!
-And I have the perfect drink in mind – yep, this Pumpkin Spice Martini.
+And I have the perfect drink in mind – yep, this Spiced Pumpkin Martini.
 Enjoy!!

 If you love pumpkin, you’re gonna love these recipes:Print